pjdijxhoorn/milestone-project-2/readme.md

     3. As a Frequent User, I want to see additional functionality

         1. As described in the future features there will be more features in the future.
-I will be in constant dailoge with users on my field hockey club at what they are still missing and what could be improved.
+I will be in constant dialogue with users on my field hockey club at what they are still missing and what could be improved.

 ### Further Testing

 - The website was tested on Google Chrome, Microsoft Edge .
-- The website was tested with a android phone, a desktop, a laptop and an ipad.
+- The website was tested with an android phone, a desktop, a laptop and an ipad.
 The pages were tested vigorously to make sure that all the links were working.
 - The pages were tested vigorously to make sure that all the links were working.
 - the site was tested on if all the functions / interactive parts were working.